Helpful College-Going Resources

 This resource provides links to schedule campus visits, admissions applications and counselors, scholarships and financial aid, and explore academic programs for all of Kentucky’s public postsecondary institutions.

 This KHEAA-produced video provides an overview of the college application process, including researching colleges’ admissions/application requirements, providing transcripts and meeting deadlines.

 - Applying to Colleges with Linus Pulley, High School Senior

-2021-22 KHEAA Student Vlogger Linus Pulley, Fulton County High School Senior, shares his advice on researching and applying to colleges, including early admissions.
+2021-22 KHEAA Student Vlogger Linus Pulley, Fulton Independent High School Senior, shares his advice on researching and applying to colleges, including early admissions.

 - Preparing for College Admissions Timeline